-The motorized ball valve and housing fit are inserted in to the main water line where it enters the home and can fit inside of a standard size stud wall.
-It is installed downstream of the water meter, irrigation lines and any automatic fire or sprinkler systems.
+The motorized ball valve assembly is installed on the main water line where it enters the home and may fit inside of a standard size stud wall.
+It may be recommended to be installed downstream of the water meter, irrigation lines and any automatic fire or sprinkler systems.

 A family with two teenagers might program their system to ignore water to flow for up to 30 minutes in the HOME mode to accommodate long hot showers.
 Another household comprised of two conservationists might program their system to allow water flow for only 10 minutes in the HOME mode.
 In the AWAY mode both families may program the system to only allow water flow for 2 minutes, just long enough for toilet to fill or Ice Maker to cycle.
 The system would then recognize any water flow which exceeded these settings as a possible leak triggering the alarm and signaling the system to shut off the water flow to the home.

 The Leak Defense System has many features that can easily be customized to meet the needs of an individual household.
 The most basic features are called the HOME and AWAY modes.
 To customize these features, the homeowner simply tells the system what is an allowable flow level for a designated length of time while they are home and another for when they are away.